FriendsOfOpenTelemetry/opentelemetry-bundle/README.md

 - `tracer`: The service id of the tracer to use (e.g. `open_telemetry.traces.tracers.main`) If no tracer is defined, the default tracer will be used.

+## Contributing

+Found a bug, have a suggestion for a new feature?
+Please read the contribution guideline and submit an issue.

 ## Credits

 - [OpenTelemetry PHP](https://opentelemetry.io/docs/languages/php/)
 - [Symfony SDK for Sentry](https://github.com/getsentry/sentry-symfony/)

 ## License

+All the code in this repository is released under the MIT License, for more information take a look at the [LICENSE](LICENSE) file.

 [![FOSSA Status][fossa-status-badge-large]][fossa-status-page]